 The legal division provides support for the commission's general administration by addressing open meetings issues, maintaining confidentiality policies, handling records requests, researching and making recommendations for record retention policies, resolving lease disputes, reviewing contracts, and filing corporate registrations and reports.
-The division offered extensive analysis on draft federal legislation intended to mitigate the effect of Quill on collection of state use taxes.
-The division also provided legal assistance to the Commission's audit division on a number of challenging audit-related issues.
-The division supported the Commission's training program by teaching at the November 2016 Nexus training on Montgomery, Alabama.
+The division offered extensive analysis on draft federal legislation intended to mitigate the effect of Quill on collection of state use taxes and other draft federal legislation introduced at the start of the new administration.
+The division also provided legal assistance to the Commission's Joint Audit Program on a number of challenging audit-related issues.
+The division supported the Commission's training program by teaching at the November 2016 Nexus School in Montgomery, Alabama.
 In further efforts to provide quality service, the legal division continues its project to overhaul the MTC's training program, making it more comprehensive and accessible.